tayljordan/ports/readme.md

 # Worldwide Ports Dataset

 This repository contains a JSON dataset of 3,899 worldwide ports, including their geographic coordinates (latitude and longitude).
-The list was meticulously using **Pub 150**, various networking tools, and OpenAI's API.
+The list was generated using **Pub 150**, various networking tools, and OpenAI's API.

 ![World Map of Ports](static/map.png)